Importance of lacquers in packaging industry

 LEGISLATION

-Council of Europe resolution ResAP(2004)1 on coatings intended to come into contact with foodstuffs.
-The Commission regulation (EU) 1935/2004 on materials and articles intended to come into contact with food.
+EU Regulation 1935/2004 covers all food contact materials and articles which are intended to come into contact with food.
 The Commission regulation (EU) 10/2011 on plastic materials and articles intended to come into contact with food and its amendments incl.
 1282/2011, 1183/2012, 202/2014, 174/2015.

 Quality requirements, demands, parameters and lab testing